traefik-workshops/traefik-microsoft-workshop/module-3/readme.md

 ## Overview:
 Traefik Hub is the industry’s first Kubernetes-native API Management solution for publishing, securing, and managing APIs.

-Traefik Hub, purpose-built for K8s environments and GitOps workflows, drastically simplifies and accelerates the API lifecycle management, so organizations experience quick time to value, unleash workforce productivity, and focus on building great applications.
+Traefik Hub, purpose-built for K8s environments and GitOps workflows, drastically simplifies and accelerates API lifecycle management.
+As a result, organizations experience quick time to value, unleash workforce productivity, and focus on building great applications.

 ## Upgrade API Gateway to API Management:

 Upgrading <b>Traefik Hub API Gateway</b> deployment to <b>API Management</b> has never been easier.
-The license key will need to be updated to include the API Management feature.
-Then, <b>API Management</b> feature will need to be enabled using below command:
+The license key must be updated to include the API Management feature.
+Then, the <b>API Management</b> feature will need to be enabled using the below command:

 > [!NOTE]
 > :pencil2: *Follow the steps below to enable API Management features*.